Sonatype CLM for Maven

 Simplifying Command Line Invocations

-If you happen to use the plugin frequently by running it manually on the command line and want to shorten the command line even more, you can add a plugin group entry to your Maven
+If you use the plugin frequently by running it manually on the command line and want to shorten the command line even more, you can add a plugin group entry to your Maven

 <settings> ... <pluginGroups> <pluginGroup>com.sonatype.clm</pluginGroup> ... </pluginGroups> ... </settings>